LLNL/units/docs/user-guide/defined_units.rst

 - mach - mach number(multiplier of the speed of sound)
 - rootHertz - square root of Hertz, this is a special handling unit that triggers some specific behavior to handle it.
 - rootMeter - square root of meter, this is a special handling unit that triggers some specific behavior to handle it.
+- degreeAPI - API scale for measuring liquid density typically petroleum based products
+- degreeBaumeLight - scale for measuring liquid density for liquids lighter than water
+- debreeBaumeHeavy - scale for measuring liquid density for liquids heavier than water

 Other Units